 Universities in cities usually offer a bus pass — paid for as part of your regular fees — that gives you another way to get around during the school year.
 If you have a car to commute back and forth to school, you can buy a parking pass from the university.

 What are my options for getting food?

 Most schools will have places to eat around campus — coffee shops, cafeterias, fast-food restaurants — and you can use your meal plan (if you paid for one) to get food in some of those spots.
 If you don’t live on campus, you can usually still eat at campus locations, but you should also check your neighbourhood for nearby stores and restaurants.
-Some places offer discounts if you show your student card, which is a good way to save money on food.
+Some places offer discounts if you show your student ID card, which is a good way to save money on food.

 Should I get to know my school’s traditions?

 When you take a campus tour, or when you’re at a school event, or talking to people who have graduated from the university, you might hear about annual traditions.
 These traditions can involve having current students attend an event or participate in an initiative that’s associated with the university.
 While traditions aren’t usually the reason to choose one school over another, they can often give you more insight into the type of environment at the university.
 An example of a tradition that is shared by most schools is homecoming/alumni weekend, where current and former students get together to celebrate the university.